whatyouhide/whatyouhide.github.io/content/posts/2015-06-19-handling-tcp-connections-in-elixir/index.md

 ## Messages on demand

-In the sections above, we moved from an `active: false` socket to an `active: true` socket in order to receive TCP data as Erlang messages.
+In the sections above, we moved from a `active: false` socket to a `active: true` socket in order to receive TCP data as Erlang messages.
 This works fine, but can lead to problems if the TCP server sends the GenServer *a lot* of data: since Erlang has no limit on the message queue of a process, the GenServer can be easily flooded with messages; after all, we chose to use `active: false` for this reason in the first place.
 To avoid that, we can change `active: true` to the more conservative `active: :once`: this way, only one TCP messages is delivered as an Erlang message, and then the socket goes back to `active: false`.
 We can set `active: :once` again to receive the next message, and so on.
 We can process TCP data as Erlang messages but one at the time, so that we're sure we're able to process them.

 We just have to remember to reactivate the socket when we receive a `{:tcp, ...}` message in the `handle_info/2` callback.
 We can do that using [`:inet.setopts/2`][docs-inet-setopts/2].